top of page

 What ROSES stands for:

 That simple layout provides a cognitive scaffold for your prompt writing.
-It forces clarity, reduces ambiguity, and improves reproducibility, especially important when multiple team members are involved or when you're running dozens of variations.
+It forces clarity, reduces ambiguity, and improves reproducibility, especially important when multiple team members are using an AI tool for the same marketing outcome.

 Hope this shed some light on my process and informs your next AI marketing project.